furrer-lab/abn/README.md

 - <details>
   <summary><b>Windows</b></summary>

-  In Windows `GSL` is available a.o. through [cygwin](https://cygwin.com/index.html), which has a straight forward installaiton process.
+  In Windows `GSL` is available a.o. through [cygwin](https://cygwin.com/index.html), which has a straight forward installation process.
-  Eigher head over to the website, download and install the setup-x86_64.exe file, or use PowerShell:
+  Either head over to the website, download and install the setup-x86_64.exe file, or use PowerShell:

   ```
   Import-Module bitstransfer